 Heat and ice packs – tense muscles and joints can be relieved with routine hot/cold treatments.
 Over the counter and natural products (e.g. Capsaicin is a natural herb found in chili peppers that works wonders when applied topically) can be bought for this purpose.
 A hot tub or hydrotherapy (jet-equipped bathtub) session works just as well.
 The trick is to use both in conjunction.
 The heat will make your body more limber while the cold pack will numb the pain and reduce joint inflammation.

 Arthritis does not have to control you or your loved one’s life.
 By following these tips on a daily basis, joint pain can finally be kept under control naturally.

 Joint pain is a common symptom of arthritis, a condition which generally begins to develop in older adults.
 Degenerative changes in the body are often inevitable, however, several precautions can be followed to slow down the process without needing medication in the future.

 For more information on the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

-The information herein on "Natural Remedies for Joint Pain in Seniors" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Natural Remedies for Joint Pain in Seniors" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.